 Both Algolia MCP servers are explicitly experimental with no SLA.
 The disclaimers are clear: “not officially supported,” “may be updated, broken, or removed at any time.”
 This is unusual — most companies either commit to their MCP server or don’t publish one at all.

-The Node version (82 stars, v0.0.8) covers account/app management, index search, data manipulation, analytics, monitoring, and data visualization with natural language interactions.
+The Node version (82 stars, v0.0.8, 89 commits) covers account/app management, index search, data manipulation, analytics, monitoring, and data visualization with natural language interactions.
+Last released June 2025 — no updates since.

-The Go version (27 stars) offers 10 tools including AB testing, analytics, collections, monitoring, recommendations, and search with selective tool activation via environment variables.
+The Go version (29 stars, 39 commits) offers 10 tools including AB testing, analytics, collections, monitoring, recommendations, and search with selective tool activation via environment variables.
 It supports stdio and SSE transports.

 For production Algolia use, the experimental status is a real concern.
 These servers could disappear or break without notice.